Kalianey/zodiacpress/readme.txt

 == Changelog ==

+= 1.2 =
+* New - Added granular control over orbs.
+Custom orbs can now be set per each type of aspect and per each planet.
+* Fix - Birth report was not working on https/SSL/encrypted pages.
+The free Geonames webservices only serves over http.
+The call to Geonames is now made from the server side, rather than in the browser, to support https/SSL.
+* Fix - Orb setting was stuck on 8 even if a custom orb was set.
+* Maintenance - Updated the .pot language file.

 = 1.0 =
 * Initial public release.

 == Upgrade Notice ==

+= 1.2 =
+NEW - Orb controls.
+FIX - Now works on https/SSL encrypted pages.

 = 1.0 =
 * Initial public release.